-Following development of a therapeutic hypothesis, candidate drug discovery and the pre-clinical workflow (lab bench and non-human studies), novel drugs are taken through a series of clinical trials in humans (phases I, II and III) before they can be reviewed and approved by authoritative bodies.
+Following development & research of a therapeutic hypothesis, candidate drug discovery and the pre-clinical workflow (lab bench and non-human studies), novel drugs are taken through a series of clinical trials in humans (phases I, II and III) before they can be reviewed and approved by authoritative bodies.

 Prof. Aroon Hingorani, Professor of Genetic Epidemiology at University College London: “Currently about 9/10 drug programmes fail and this failure has a knock-on consequence for drug pricing.
 A high proportion of the overall costs is essentially what is called ‘sunk cost’ i.e. the costs that can’t be recovered from failed programmes”.

 The majority of drugs do not make it onto the pharmacy shelves, mostly due to lack of efficacy (e.g. not reaching the primary efficacy endpoint), safety concerns (e.g. an unfavourable risk-benefit profile in certain patients), or commercial reasons, while for others it unfortunately remains undisclosed.

 Transparency of clinical trial results is paramount to progress research and treatments, and researchers and sponsors have a responsibility to inform the public, healthcare professionals, and patients (particularly those who participated in the trial).
 Sense About Science, an independent campaigning charity, have been advocating for clinical trial result transparency through their AllTrials campaign.